Danson Mungatana

 He held responsible positions throughout primary school first as a class monitor and ended up as a school prefect in class seven.

 He was a football player and participated in athletics and represented his school in interschool games.
 The boarding school taught him discipline, the need to be responsible and independence at an early stage.
 Throughout his primary school he had an outstanding academic record which was crowned by his exemplary performance in his C.P.E at class seven.
 Hon.
-Danson Mungatana is the National Secretary General of Narc Kenya.
-He is the Member of Parliament representing Garsen Constituency in Coast Province.
-He is serving his second term in Parliament.
+Danson Mungatana was the former National Secretary General of Narc Kenya.
+He was the Member of Parliament representing Garsen Constituency in the former Coast Province.
 He first got elected in 2002 on a Narc ticket and in 2007 on a Narc Kenya ticket.

 He was the Branch Chairman of Narc Kenya Garsen Constituency.
 He was one of the four(4) directly elected MPS on Narc Kenya ticket (Narc Kenya have 27 other MPs elected on PNU (Narc Kenya).
 The total number of Narc Kenya MPs is 31.